Global Hebrew & Jewish Music: Traditional. Original

 So what is the secret of Yamma that catches so easily the ear of thousands of listeners all over the globe?
 The music is rare, esoteric, niche and played with ancient instruments (duduk, ney, kopuz, oud, shofar) and creates the feeling of ancient times, strong sense of spiritual heritage & tradition although the materials are sometimes original and contemporary.

-of the ensemble members.
+The sound, the performance, the selection of the music materials and the moving arrangements took this music far beyond any expectation of the ensemble members.
 Without special plans, the ensemble became global and international, yet managed to remain authentic, local and loyal to the region in which it developed and was born.

 Main focus | The magical Hebrew language: